open-atmos/PySDM/paper/paper.md

         )
 ```

-Below is a code snippet demonstrating how to create an aerosol object with defined physiochemical
+Building on this framework, the user may create an aerosol object with defined physiochemical
   properties and use it to initialize super-particle attributes.
 The `aerosol` is used to calculate the total number of superdroplets given a prescribed number per
   mode and then create the builder object.